Rufus Deal

-Rufus Copeland Deal (December 7, 1917 – March 14, 2005) was an American football running back in the National Football League (NFL) for the former Washington Redskins (now the Washington Commanders).
-He played college football at Auburn University and was drafted in the third round of the 1942 NFL Draft.
+Rufus Copeland Deal (December 7, 1917 – March 14, 2005) was an American professional football running back in the National Football League (NFL) for the former Washington Redskins (now the Washington Commanders).
+He played college football at Auburn University and was selected in the third round of the 1942 NFL draft.

 An Alabama native, Copeland attended high school in Tuscaloosa County, Alabama.